sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 03-04-2023

+- https://www.infoq.com/news/2023/04/strategies-principles-ml-ops/ Strategies and Principles to Scale and Evolve MLOps

 # 28-03-2023

 - https://terminusdb.com/blog/what-is-a-data-product/ What is Data Product?
 Data Mesh?